jaantollander/masters-thesis/content/25_puhti.md

 : Nodes on Puhti \label{tab:compute-nodes}

 The *Puhti* cluster has 23 *service nodes* and 1002 *compute nodes*.
-The services nodes consist of utility nodes used as cluster's *login nodes*, MDS nodes and OSS nodes for the Lustre file system, ISMA nodes used for managing the cluster and Data Lake nodes for [interfacing with object storage services?].
+The services nodes consist of utility nodes used as cluster's *login nodes*, MDS nodes and OSS nodes for the Lustre file system, and ISMA nodes used for managing the cluster.
 The compute nodes consist of 922 *CPU nodes* and 80 *GPU nodes*.
 Each login and compute node consists of 2 $\times$ *Intel Xeon Gold 6230* CPUs with 20 cores and 2.1 GHz base frequency.
 In addition to CPUs, each GPU node has 4 $\times$ *Nvidia Volta V100* GPUs and each GPU has 36 GiB of GPU memory.